etendosoftware/docs/docs/portfolio/etendo-erp/user-guide/procurement-management/transactions.md

 In case the user has to create orders or invoices among two or more organizations that are different but belong to the same client, this functionality allows automatically generating the corresponding inverse document.

 !!! info
-    For more information, visit [Functional Documentation about the Intercompany module](/docs.etendo.software/portfolio/etendo-erp/optional-features/bundles/financial-extensions#intercompany)
+    For more information, visit [the Intercompany module user guide](/docs.etendo.software/portfolio/etendo-erp/optional-features/bundles/financial-extensions/intercompany).

 !!! info
     To be able to include this functionality, the Financial Extensions Bundle must be installed.
-To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="\_blank"}
+To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="\_blank"}.

 ## Goods Receipts